Awlter/logseq_notes/pages/week1.md

 ### understanding the problem
 #### Tho this is a pretty easy question to understand, at first glance I missed the phrase, "at least".
 #### To restate the problem: Given a series of letters, check if every letter of the 26 letters appears at least once.
-#### What is the unknown, or what I am asked to do is --- check the frequency of letters to see if the series of letters is pandem
+#### What is the unknown, or what I am asked to do is --- check the frequency of letters to see if the series of letters is pangram